 - Community is the heart of the Amish faith.
 In Arthur, the community is known for its ability to respond to fires and natural disasters.
 If a home is damaged beyond repair, it is demolished, reconstructed, and ready for the occupants within six weeks.
 No insurance is required and the family who lost their home owes nothing except to be available the next time tragedy strikes.

 - Financial strength is important in Arthur for the community.
 Newlyweds are given land and a very low-interest loan to build a home.
 As their home is paid off, they continue to contribute to community funds so there is money to loan others.
 This is also the means by which the Amish care for their aging.
 The community/church bank is the retirement investment and the needs of the elderly are not neglected.

 - Church, family, and business are not separate for Arthur’s Amish.
 Here, benches are moved monthly from one home to another for church and after services conclude, the business meeting begins.

-Though the Amish in Illinois are a relatively closed community, Arthur’s Amish, Mennonite, and “English” coexist beautifully.
+Though the Amish in Illinois is a relatively closed community, Arthur’s Amish, Mennonite, and “English” coexist beautifully.
 The Amish school and local public schools even interact annually for a field day.
 Also different about this community is their willingness to be studied.
-Here, in particular, neuro scientists are studying the families to determine why the Amish have been spared Autism and a number of other medical issues.
+Here, in particular, neuroscientists are studying the families to determine why the Amish have been spared Autism and a number of other medical issues.
 Arthur’s Amish are different indeed.